 Greater Johnstown Water Authority/Ligonier Interconnection Project

-This $9.8 million project will provide an interconnection and regionalization between two major water systems the Greater Johnstown Water Authority (GJWA) and the Municipal Authority of Westmoreland County, Ligonier (MAWC).
+This $9.8 million project will provide an interconnection and regionalization between two major water systems.
+The Greater Johnstown Water Authority (GJWA) and the Municipal Authority of Westmoreland County, Ligonier (MAWC).
 The project traverses across three counties, through six municipalities and includes over 16.5 miles of pipeline, a pump station, a one million gallon storage tank and associated appurtenances of new construction as well as upgrades of a portion of the existing GJWA system.
 The interconnection will provide a reliable source of water to replace Ligonier Borough present supply.
-The line will run primarily along the SR271 corridor from the Greater Johnstown Water Authorities Upper Yoder tanks to an interconnection with the Borough of Ligonier’s existing system.
+The line will run primarily along the SR 0271 corridor from the Greater Johnstown Water Authorities Upper Yoder tanks to an interconnection with the Borough of Ligonier’s existing system.